 Ingredients

-To create a classic chili that warms the soul, you’ll need the following ingredients:
+To make a classic chili that warms your heart, you’ll need:

-- Protein: Ground beef or an alternative such as turkey or plant-based crumbles
+- Protein: Ground beef (or turkey or plant-based crumbles)

-- Beans: Choose from kidney beans, black beans, or pinto beans
+- Beans: Kidney beans, black beans, or pinto beans

-- Tomatoes: Canned diced tomatoes, crushed tomatoes, or fresh tomatoes in season
+- Tomatoes: Canned diced tomatoes, crushed tomatoes, or fresh when in season

-- Onion: A medium-sized yellow or white onion for sweetness
+- Onion: A medium yellow or white onion

 - Bell peppers for sweetness and color